RISE AGAINST DOMESTIC VIOLENCE SA

 All survivor data is private and protected under POPIA.

-No case information may be copied, shared, or stored privately outside of authorized platforms.
+No case information may be copied, shared, or stored privately outside of authorised platforms.
 This obligation continues indefinitely, even after volunteer involvement ends.

 Breaches will lead to immediate removal and possible legal escalation.